Bayesian Semi-supervised Multi-category Classification under Nonparanormality: Introduction

 \section{Introduction}

-Semi-supervised learning is a classification method which makes use of both labeled data and unlabeled data for training.
+Semi-supervised learning is a method that uses labeled and unlabeled data to train the classifier.
 There has been a growing interest in semi-supervised learning in recent years.
-Traditional classification methods are supervised in nature.
-They use only labeled data for training.
-To train a traditional classifier, we have to obtain the true class information for each unit in the dataset, along with the measurements associated with it.
-However, labels are often difficult to obtain.
-It can be expensive and time consuming, and it requires human labor and expertise.
-For example, obtaining label can be a hard problem in a fraud detection system.
-One way to identify fraud transaction or account takeover is through client report.
-However it is unlikely for clients to notice every crime act.
-There could be a huge amount of undetected fraud if we rely the labeling process only on client report.
-The only way to obtain a thorough and reliable label for every instance is through human evaluation, meaning that a verification team will give a judgement given the information, which will cost both time and human labor.
-On the other hand, unlabeled data in most cases are substantial and easy to obtain.
-Unsupervised learning methods like clustering provide a way to make use of unlabeled data.
-However, it may not be appropriate or useful in a classification problem.
+Traditional classification methods are usually supervised and use only labeled data for training.
+We need the actual labels for all units in the dataset and the associated measurements to train a traditional classifier.
+However, labels are often difficult, expensive, or time-consuming to obtain and require a lot of human labor and expertise.
+For example, an algorithm can quickly alert a fraud detection system, but the actual status verification may not be pursued.
+One way to identify fraudulent transactions or account takeovers is through client reports.
+However, it is unlikely for clients to notice every crime act.
+There could be a considerable amount of undetected fraud if we rely on the labeling process only on client reports.
+The only way to obtain a thorough and reliable label for every instance is through human evaluation, meaning that a verification team will give a judgment given the information, which will cost both time and human labor.
+On the other hand, unlabeled data, in most cases, are substantial and easy to obtain.
+Unsupervised learning methods like clustering provide a way to use unlabeled data.
+But, it may not be appropriate or helpful in a classification problem.
 Supervised learning seems to be the best solution for these cases.
-When a few units in a dataset have labels, then semi-supervised learning technique can use these large number of unlabeled units in classification instead of discarding them; thus greatly improving the performance of the classifier.
-In summary, semi-supervised learning lies in between supervised learning and unsupervised learning and the goal is to make the most efficient use with a dataset contains both labeled and unlabeled observations.
+When a few units in a dataset have labels, the semi-supervised learning technique can use these large numbers of unlabeled units in classification instead of discarding them, thus significantly improving the classifier's performance.
+Semi-supervised learning lies between supervised and unsupervised learning, and the goal is to make the most efficient use of data containing labeled and unlabeled observations.